SHA256 Info

 If you are after more details about SHA256, try the Wikipedia entry

-If you are not keen on using a terminal or a Command Prompt, a quick search for a SHA256 GUI will return a number of results.
+If you are not keen on using a terminal or a Command Prompt, a search for a SHA256 GUI will return a number of results.

 tig_bz